 Yes.
 Your portfolio will tank.
 But it’s too late.
 It’s done, gone, and behind you.
 Move on.

-To make recession investments you have to forget where you were and focus on where you are now so that you can make the best move with what’s in front of you.
+Properly investing during a recession means you have to forget where you were and focus on where you are now so that you can make the best move with what’s in front of you.

 …if something changes…You move from having a slight advantage to slight disadvantage but you’re emotionally still connected or attached to having the slight advantage. …What’s going to happen then is that you’re going to suddenly reject positions that you should accept, and you’re going to stretch for positions – for valuations – that you can’t really reach, and you’re going to fall into a downward spiral.
 So that’s the onset of a cognitive bias.
 In that case, the cognitive bias would relate to the emotional clinging of past evaluation.– Josh Waitzkin – Chess Grandmaster turned business advisor